WWOOF: Willing to work on organic farms…or am I?

 - th week – excited to leave and acquired sense of ‘finishing the job strong’

-In theory I imagine you could just omit the 2nd and 3rd weeks by shorting your stay to a maximum of two-week?
+In theory I imagine you could just omit the 2nd and 3rd weeks by shorting your stay to a maximum of two-weeks.
 That or you go through the same emotions, but they just pass through you quickly like a whirl wind (oh hey, that’s what life feels like)!

 Guess who bought tickets on a tour bus today?!
 Best remedy to working for free for an ENTIRE month is always blow some cash on drinks and entertainment.
 As of tomorrow I am going to stop feeding ducks every morning at 7am, digging holes in the ground for random crop, hammering garden gates and raised flower beds, weed whacking over 15 acres of open pasture, so much weed whacking, removing super prickly gorse plants with gloves, throwing weird white stuff over soil in hopes of removing evil potato chemicals that enable new plants to grow (tell me about it…?), high pressure water hosing of pathways (why do you need 5 entries to a home anyway?), removing overgrown hedge and trimming of trees, spraying pathways AGAIN (why didn’t I listen the first time??), removing unwanted plants near honey bee farm, chopping solid trees with an ax to create firewood, watching Kris sulk in deep pain from pulling his shoulder doing my share of chopping firewood (I would say I earned some lumberjack credibility after 5 pieces), cleaning windows on ladders with vinegar, and secretly playing in flak-forts with their ten-year old daughter…think I will miss that last one.